-Fire Station #4 is staffed with two personnel: a Captain and an Engineer.
-The station presently houses one type-1 engine, one water tender, and one rescue boat.
-An ALS Ambulance may be staffed from this station based on time of year and staffing level.
+Fire Station #4 is staffed with two to four personnel: a Captain and an Engineer and up to two Firefighter/Paramedics.
+The station presently houses one type-1 engine and an ALS ambulance may be staffed from this station based on time of year and staffing level.
 The District's Vehicle Maintenance Shop is next to Fire Station #4 and the mechanic has a utility vehicle.
+Station-4 currently houses the district's battalion chief's office, sleeping quarters, and command vehicle.
+Beginning March 1st, 2010, the USFS will conduct operations from station-4 while a new fire station is constructed on Spooner Summit.
+Construction of the new station is expected to be completed by late fall/early winter of 2010.
+Station-4 will house a USFS type-3 engine and up to six USFS personnel depending on the season.
+USFS personnel will utilize the paramedic office/work station for administrative duties.